 It’s key ingredient, honey, helps nourish your hair and as a natural humectant, it deeply nourishes and strengthens your hair.

-Apart from that, it has sweet almond oil, coconut oil, and vitamin E.
+Apart from that, it has sweet almond oil, coconut oil, and vitamin E. Overall, great ingredients, but you have to keep in mind that the very first ingredient is a silicone.
+This might be a negative for many people.

 If you want a deeper understanding of what is in this oil, click here to see Skincarisma’s breakdown.